-The implementation, modification, amendment and revision of this Handbook are governed by the TT and the FTNTT CBAs.
+The implementation, modification, amendment and revision of this Handbook are governed by the T/TT and the FTNTT CBAs.
+Revisions to the Trumbull Campus Faculty Handbook shall be developed by the FC and the Campus Dean and are subject to final approval by the Provost.
 The faculty will review and update this Handbook, as needed, but at least every three (3) years.
 Suggestions for modifications or amendments to this Handbook may be initiated at any time by the Dean or Assistant/Associate Dean or by any full-time faculty member.
-Normally, proposed modifications or amendments are subject to discussion, revision, and recommendation by the Faculty Affairs Committee, which forwards its recommendation to all full-time faculty, including the Faculty Council, which then forwards its recommendation to the Campus Dean.
+Normally, proposed modifications or amendments are subject to discussion, revision, and recommendation by the Faculty Affairs Committee, which forwards its recommendation to all full-time faculty, including the Faculty Council, and to the Dean for further discussion.
 However, all full-time faculty, including the voting members of Faculty Council, may vote on changes to this Handbook without prior review by the Faculty Affairs Committee.

-A proposed amendment, modification, or revision to this Handbook which receives support from twothirds of the voting full-time faculty will be considered a positive recommendation to the Campus Dean.
-Copies of the proposal shall be sent to all members at least two weeks prior to the meeting at which it is to be considered.
-Full-time faculty support or nonsupport of the proposal will be forwarded to the appropriate University officials for consideration.

-All modifications, amendments and revisions of the Handbook require the approval of the Campus Dean and the Provost.
-In reviewing this Handbook, the Dean may request revisions before lending final approval.
-Further, the Dean many direct that the Handbook be modified, amended or revised to reflect changes in College or University policy.
+A proposed amendment, modification, or revision to this Handbook which receives support from two-thirds of the voting full-time faculty will be considered a positive recommendation to the Dean.
+Copies of the proposal shall be sent to all members at least two weeks prior to the FC meeting at which it is to be considered.
+Full-time faculty support or nonsupport of the proposal will be forwarded to the Dean.
+If the Dean supports a positive recommendation from the FC, the Dean will then send it to the Provost to consider for approval.
+In reviewing this Handbook, the Dean may request revisions before deciding to support the amendment.
+Further, the Dean may direct that the Handbook be modified, amended or revised to reflect changes in College or University policy.